-The low carbon economy, already worth £1.2bn (i) per annum to Greater Lincolnshire, holds exceptional potential offering an unprecedented level of private investment of £60bn over the next fifteen years.
+The low carbon and energy economy, already worth £1.2bn per annum to Greater Lincolnshire, holds exceptional potential offering an unprecedented level of private investment of £60bn over the next fifteen years.

 The Humber Estuary is fundamentally connected with at least 25% of the UK’s energy production and the south bank of the Humber lies at the centre of an emerging offshore wind market, with the potential to create wholly new supply chains.
 It will become the biggest Enterprise Zone in the UK and will position the area as one of the major hubs for the renewables sector in the UK.

 These developments will further unlock the economic potential of the Humber estuary, and help to stimulate growth in North Lincolnshire, North East Lincolnshire and Lincolnshire.
-Proposed developments will significantly increase demand for skilled engineers to support both construction and O&M and require employers to up-skill their existing workforce to meet evolving industry training standards.
+Proposed developments such as the Humber Zero Carbon Capture Project and the Killingholme Marshes Drainage Scheme will significantly increase demand for skilled engineers to support both construction and manufacturing, requiring employers to up-skill their existing workforce to meet evolving industry training standards.

 Grimsby is on course to hit almost 8GW of installed capacity in offshore wind in the coming years.